codehornets/supacall/README.md

-# Supacall
+# Nico

-Supacall is an opensource AI voice agent platform
+Nico is an opensource AI voice agent platform

 ## Features
 - Drag and drop agent builder